San Diego & Arizona Railway:

-This slide show details the foreboding events and warnings, beginning in 1926, that led up to the 1932 abandonment of Carrizo Gorge’s Tunnel #15 and subsequent construction of the famed and enormous Goat Canyon Trestle.
+This slide show details the foreboding events and warnings, beginning in 1926, that led up to the 1932 abandonment of Carrizo Gorge’s Tunnel #15 and subsequent construction of a replacement tunnel and the famed and enormous Goat Canyon Trestle.
 Audience members will gasp, and perhaps chuckle, at the SD&A’s lack of responsiveness to multiple cautions and recommendations preceding the impending catastrophe.
-The presentation is based on unpublished details and photos contained in SD&A documentation that came to light a few years ago.
-Formerly available images are substantially supplemented with never-been-published photographs of the construction of the tunnel that replaced Tunnel #15 and the new trestle crossing Goat Canyon.
-Images of the set-up for constructing the trestle are astonishing.
+The presentation is based on unpublished details and photos contained in original SD&A documentation that came to light several years ago.
+These astonishing images demonstrate the complex and arduous process of construction of the tunnel that replaced Tunnel #15 and the new trestle crossing Goat Canyon.

 While writing the book San Diego and Arizona Railway: The Impossible Railroad, over 3,000 photographs and images were accumulated, and 1000s of additional photos have been acquired since then.
 Many of the photographs have been categorized into groupings such as "Steam locomotives," "Mexico," "Spreckels," "Maintenance-of-way and other equipment," "Floods, sub-categorized by year," "Tunnel fires, sub-categorized by tunnel and year," "Aerial views," "Maps," "Track diagrams," "Carrizo Gorge construction," etc. For this interactive presentation, a list of the categories of images is available to the audience who will take turns selecting which image category to view.
 ALL photos/images under each requested category are projected.
 Information about some of the photographs is shared when known.
 Some images are great, others fuzzy.